What do I need to know before I travel?

 • an allergy to a previous dose of yellow fever vaccine

-• a suppressed immune system due to disease
+• a weakened immune system due to pre-existing disease

-• a suppressed immune system due to medication such as chemotherapy drugs, methotrexate, azathioprine or steroids
+• a weakened immune system due to medication such as chemotherapy drugs, methotrexate, azathioprine or steroids

-• having a first degree relative who has had a serious complication to the vaccine
+• having a first degree relative who has had a serious complication following yellow fever vaccination

 Cautions